sveltejs/kit/documentation/docs/04-loading.md

 > - should not reference `window`, `document`, or any browser-specific objects
 > - should not directly reference any API keys or secrets, which will be exposed to the client, but instead call an endpoint that uses any required secrets

-It is recommended that you not store pre-request state in global variables, but instead use them only for cross-cutting concerns such as caching and holding database connections.
+It is recommended that you not store per-request state in global variables, but instead use them only for cross-cutting concerns such as caching and holding database connections.

 > Mutating any shared state on the server will affect all clients, not just the current one.